The best nursing chairs for your nursery

 • Covers are hand-wash only

-• Can be noisy when locking
+• It can be noisy when locking

-• Needs regular oiling to stop squeaking
+• It needs regular oiling to stop squeaking

 Type:Glider